Fairport High School: Athletics

 The Fairport High School athletic nickname is the Red Raiders.
 The school's colors are red, white and blue.
 FHS has a strong athletic tradition in many of its varsity sports such as baseball, basketball, cheerleading, football, field hockey, ice hockey, lacrosse, tennis, volleyball, soccer, softball, swimming, gymnastics, and cross country.
 Fairport offers 35 varsity sports as well as offerings at the junior varsity and modified levels.

 In 2006 and 2007, Fairport won the Class AAA basketball championship in Section 5.
 In both years the team played against its archrival Rush Henrietta.
 In 2017, the Red Raiders won the Class AA championship and advanced to the NYSPHSAA Championship, losing to Mount Vernon.
 The cheerleading squad has won three national titles as well as numerous other sectional and regional titles.
 The baseball team won three consecutive Section 5 Class AAA titles in 2005, 2006 and 2007.
-As well as being ranked No. 1 in the state 16 times since 1982, the men's swimming program at Fairport High School has won 20 Section V Class A titles, including 17 in a row from 1981–97.
+As well as being ranked No. 1 in the state 16 times since 1982, the men's swimming program at Fairport High School has won 20 Section V Class A titles, including 17 in a row from 1981 to 1997.

 Along with winning the Class A Section 5 championship 10 times, the cross country team also had a state champion, Pat Dupont, in 2007.

 Student organizations/clubs

 FHS FIRST Robotics team

-Fairport High School's FIRST Robotics team has been a participant in the FIRST Robotics Competition program for 18 years.
+Fairport High School's FIRST Robotics team has been a participant in the FIRST Robotics Competition program since they were founded.
 When the team was founded in 1997 they were sponsored by Eastman Kodak and was known as Team 36 Kod-Red and, was the first suburban FIRST team in the Rochester, NY region.
 In 1999 Kodak discontinued its sponsorship and the Gleason Works became the sponsor for the team known as Team 578 Blue Lightning.
 The team is no longer sponsored by the Gleason Works, but Xerox Corporation has agreed to become the team's new major sponsor.
 They are supported mainly by the Fairport High School.
 During the 2010–2011 school year, the team changed its name to Red Raider Robotics (R^3) so it would be more closely linked with the school.
 In 2000 they became the FIRST Philadelphia Regional Winners and the year after they became the FIRST Nasa VCU Regional Winners.
 In 2004 the team became the FRC Pittsburgh Finalist.
+In 2007 They won the Woodie Flowers award at the Finger Lakes Regional.
+In 2011 they won the Engineering Inspiration Award at the Finger Lakes Regional.
+A few years later in 2016 in the FRC game STRONGHOLD at the New York City Regional they placed as a Regional Finalist as well as won the Team Spirit Award.